These are the chitons, see above and below, and below that for a drawing of the general anatomy.

 Chitons have a radula and a large muscular foot.
 Sexes are separate in most.
 They have multiple pairs (6 or more) of gills and a posterior anus.
 It is found around the Galapagos islands.

 Chitons are usually found on rocky shores where shape and ability to close down and attach tightly to the surface means they are well adapted to withstand wave action.
 The colour of the plates usually matches the colour of the surrounding rock.
 When dislodged they can curl up with the plates outermost, this gives them some protection from predation and battering during storms.

 Chitons graze algae from rocks, often after dark.
 Like limpets they often return to the same site on a rock to rest where their body will have formed a scar enabling a close fit to the rock.

-These are the tusk shells see Dentalum elephantinum on the left.
+These are the tusk shells see Dentalum elephantinum above.
 The Scaphopoda are the Class with the smallest number of species in the Mollusca.
 They are from 2 - 250 mm long and are entirely marine, found in shallow to deep waters; there are about 550 species.

 These molluscs have a long cylindrical shell, narrower at one end, and open at both ends.
 The wide end (the end which the foot protrudes out of) is usually buried head first in mud or sand leaving the narrow end sticking out; water enters and leaves by the narrow end.
 They have no gills and gas exchange occurs over the mantle surface.